Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Experiments

-In this section, to compare our approach using 12 bytes as input, we selected longer byte lengths for comparison, including 50 bytes as used in paper \cite{xie2021self}, and 784 bytes as used in paper \cite{xu2019traffic,ren2021tree}.
-Apart from the different input lengths, all other experimental settings remained unchanged.
-The specific accuracy and classification speed results are shown in Table 9.
-It can be observed that using 50 bytes/784 bytes as input, while incorporating application layer payload information, resulted in a certain improvement in accuracy compared to using only 12 bytes as input.
-However, even with 50 bytes as input, the accuracy already exceeded 99\%, and further increasing it to 784 bytes did not show significant improvement, as the model reached its upper limit.
-As for inference time, increasing the input length led to an increase in the model's inference speed.
-When the input length increased from 12 bytes to 50 bytes, the inference time increased to 0.02 milliseconds.
-However, when using 784 bytes as input, the inference time increased significantly.
-Therefore, it can be concluded that for service-level classification granularity, using a smaller amount of packet header information can achieve good classification accuracy, effectively reducing classification latency, and avoiding involvement with the application layer payload.
+In this section, to further analyze the performance of our ECM model using 12 bytes as input, we select longer byte lengths for comparison, including 50 bytes as used in paper \cite{xie2021self} and 784 bytes as used in paper \cite{xu2019traffic,ren2021tree}.
+Apart from the input length, all other experimental settings remain unchanged.
+The specific accuracy and classification speed results are shown in Table 8.
+It can be observed that using 50 bytes/784 bytes as input on the ISCX dataset results in a limited improvement in accuracy compared to using only 12 bytes as input.
+However, even with 50 bytes as input, the accuracy already exceeds 99\%, and further increasing it to 784 bytes did not show significant improvement, as the model reaches its upper limit.
+However, whether using 50 bytes or 784 bytes, both involve application layer payload and violate user's privacy.
+As for inference time, increasing the input length leads to an increase in the model's inference speed.
+When the input length increases from 12 bytes to 50 bytes, the inference time increases by 0.03 milliseconds.
+However, when using 784 bytes as input, the inference time increases significantly.
+Therefore, it can be concluded that for traffic-type-level classification granularity, using a smaller amount of packet header information can achieve good classification accuracy, effectively reducing classification latency and avoiding involvement with the application layer payload.